AJQuta/Pybook/README.md

 Used as a command through a shell executable.
 Can be used solely in shell, but also has a GUI version (in progress).

-### The Basics:
+### The Basics

 For command help:

-    Run `pybook`
+    Run `pybook`.

 This will show a list of commands for adding books, deleting books, outputting info of a book, and a few others.

 To add a book:

     Run `pybook add "<name_of_book>"`.

 This will ask for more input to generate the book in the csv.

 To delete a book:

     Run `pybook del "<name_of_book>"`.

 This will ask for confirmation and then delete the book from the csv.